About Phoenix, AZ

 - The Westin Kierland Resort & Spa

-Airports In or Nearby Phoenix For Private Jets
+Airports In or Nearby Phoenix

 Interested in chartering a private airplane to Phoenix, Arizona?
 There are also numerous airports which serve Phoenix and its surrounding areas which you can use for your private jet flights.
 The list of airport includes:

-- Phoenix-Mesa Gateway Airport (AZA): Formerly known as Williams Gateway Airport, and located 20 miles southeast of Phoenix, this airport is also used for general aviation purposes, and it has three runways.
+- Phoenix-Mesa Gateway Airport (AZA): Formerly known as Williams Gateway Airport, and located 20 miles southeast of Phoenix, this airport is also used for general aviation purposes, and it has 3 paved runways.
 It covers approximately 3,000 acres.
 Opened in 1942, Phoenix-Mesa Gateway Airport was accessed by almost 1.2 million passengers in 2014.

-- Tucson International Airport (TUS): This is a joint civil-military use airport situated just eight miles south of downtown Tucson, a city in Pima County, Arizona.
+- Tucson International Airport (TUS): This is a joint civil-military use airport situated just 8 miles south of downtown Tucson, a city in Pima County, Arizona.
 After Phoenix Sky Harbor International Airport, this is the 2nd busiest airport in Arizona, serving approximately 2.8 million passengers a year.
 Although it is a primary commercial service airport, Tucson also operates Ryan Airfield which handles mainly general aviation operations.

 - Phoenix Deer Valley Airport (DVT): This airport is located 17 miles north of Phoenix, and in 2010 it recorded approximately 368,000 aircraft movements, making it the busiest general aviation airport in the world.
-It covers an area of almost 914 acres, and it features two asphalt-paved runways.
+It covers an area of almost 914 acres, and it features 2 asphalt-paved runways.
 Phoenix Deer Valley Airport is also a favorite with many private jet operators.

-- Buckeye Municipal Airport (BXK): Situated six miles northwest of Buckeye’s central business district, this airport is mainly used for general aviation purposes.
+- Buckeye Municipal Airport (BXK): Situated 6 miles northwest of Buckeye’s central business district, this airport is mainly used for general aviation purposes.
 It features one asphalt-paved runway, and it covers approximately 700 acres of land.

 Interested in a Private Jet Charter to Phoenix?